earlbellinger/asteroseismology/README.md

 `forward/`
   1. `python3 sobol_dispatcher.py` -- generate simulations with inputs varied in a quasi-random fashion
     * `Rscript summarize.R` -- summarize each evolutionary track into a matrix table (this is called by `sobol_dispatcher`)
-  2. `Rscript collate.R` -- collect nearly-evenly-spaced points from each summarized simulation into one big data file `grid.dat`; this facilitates the inverse problem
+  2. `Rscript collate.R` -- collect nearly-evenly-spaced points from each summarized simulation into one big data file `simulations.dat`; this facilitates the inverse problem
   3. `Rscript mesh.R` -- create meshes and scatterplot visualizations (e.g. H-R and C-D diagrams) on the collated tracks
   4. `Rscript rankcorr.R` -- perform rank correlation tests and principal components analysis on the collated tracks